Maine marijuana laws

 Cannabis in Maine is classified as a legal, recreational-use substance for adult consumption.

-Both medical and recreational marijuana are legal in Maine, although dispensaries have yet to open for recreational sales almost four years after residents voted to legalize it.
-The first dispensaries are scheduled to finally open on October 9, 2020.
+Both medical and recreational marijuana are legal in Maine.
+Nearly four years after residents voted to legalize the commercial sale of adult-use cannabis, the first retail stores finally opened on October 9, 2020.

 Maine recreational marijuana bills